junxit/us-congress-bills-113/bill.md

 # H.R.
 1797

-> To amend title 18, United States Code, to protect pain-capable unborn children in the District of Columbia, and for other purposes.
+> To amend title 18, United States Code, to protect pain-capable unborn children, and for other purposes.

 ## § 1.
 Short title